What is the difference between SaaS and on-premise solutions?

 The more useful framing is operational:

+Where will your team spend time once systems are live?
+How quickly can you respond to inefficiencies or performance issues?
 Can your systems continuously adapt, or do they rely on manual intervention?

 These questions tend to matter more than the initial deployment model.